-People with diabetes may also need to take medications and measure their blood sugar regularly to reduce the risk of potentially dangerous symptoms and complications.
+People with diabetes may also need to take medications and check their blood sugar levels regularly to reduce the risk of experiencing potentially dangerous symptoms and complications.

-Speak with a doctor about how to incorporate a healthful diet into a diabetes care plan.
+People can consult a doctor about how to incorporate a healthy diet into a diabetes care plan.